webscaffold/webscaffold/packages/task-clean/README.md

 This will clean all files from the folder.

-The modules uses [rimraf](https://www.npmjs.com/package/rimraf) internally so for more info on how you can define the paths check the modules options.
+The module uses [rimraf](https://www.npmjs.com/package/rimraf) internally so for more info on how you can define the paths check the modules options.

 ## API